-In Ptolemy II, this hierarchical combination of MoCs is more explicit.
+In this paper, we use Ptolemy II [13] as a laboratory for experimenting with model engineering precisely because it embraces all the forms of multimodeling that we are interested in.
+In Ptolemy II, the hierarchical combination of MoCs is more explicit than in Statecharts.
 A Ptolemy II model equivalent to that of figure 1 is shown in figure 2.
-The top level of the hierarchy, labeled "TrafficLight," just like figure 1, shows two states, "Normal" and "Error."
+The top level of the hierarchy, labeled TrafficLight, just like figure 1, shows two states, Normal and Error.
 Unlike the Statecharts model, this figure also shows explicitly the three external inputs that need to be provided (Sec, Error, and Ok).
 In the graphical part of the Statecharts model, one can only infer from the fact that these events are mentioned and not asserted anywhere that they are in fact external inputs.
 The Ptolemy II model also explicitly shows five outputs (Pred, Pgrn, Cred, Cyel, and Cgrn), which control whether the pedestrian and car lights are on or off.

-The transitions between the normal and error states are labeled with guards, Ok\isPresent and Error\isPresent.
+The transitions between the normal and error states are labeled with guards, Ok_isPresent and Error_isPresent.
 This means that these transitions are triggered by the presence of these externally provided events.

-The normal and error states have refinements, shown in the boxes labeled "Normal" and "Error."
+The normal and error states have refinements, shown in boxes labeled Normal and Error.
 These refinements inherit the input and output ports from the TrafficLight model.
 The refinements, however, have a different model of computation.
-Their MoC is indicated by the director, labeled "SR Director," which specifies a synchronous/reactive MoC.
+Their MoC is indicated by the director, labeled SR Director, which specifies a synchronous/reactive MoC.

-In Ptolemy II, states in state machines can have refinements, as in TrafficLight, and hence are called modal models [12] to distinguish them from classical state machines.
-This corresponds to the hierarchy in Statecharts.
+In Ptolemy II, states in state machines can have refinements, as in TrafficLight, and hence are called modal models [15] to distinguish them from classical state machines.
+This mirrors the hierarchy in Statecharts.
 The states represent modes of operation, and in each mode, the behavior is given by the refinement.
-In Ptolemy II, the semantics are as follows.
-When a modal model fires (which in the SR MoC occurs on each "tick" of a global clock [5]), the refinement of the current state is executed, then the guards on all outgoing transitions are evaluated.
+In Ptolemy II, the semantics are that when a modal model fires (which in the SR MoC occurs on each tick of a global clock [6]), the refinement of the current state is executed, then the guards on all outgoing transitions are evaluated.
 If exactly one of those guards is true, then the transition is taken and the actions on the transition are executed.
 If more than one of the guards is true, then unless the transitions are marked to tolerate nondeterminacy, then an exception will be thrown.
 If the transitions are so marked, then one of the enabled transitions is chosen arbitrarily.